mrmarganski/mkdoc/docs/engineering/cad/stage1E.md

 # {{ m2_1_2 }}
 > **Objective:** Detail your Swerve Drivebase by modeling a custom battery mount, placing electronics, pocketing the bellypan for weight reduction, and designing competition bumpers.

+??? info "📋 Prerequisites: Before You Start"
+    Ensure you have successfully completed and received mentor sign-off for the following modules:

+    - [x] **{{ m2_1_1 }}**

+    !!! failure "STOP"
+        If you have not completed the modules above, you do not have the required safety or technical clearance to begin this task.

 In the previous section, you learned the Top-Down Design workflow and built the structural frame of a swerve drivebase.
 But a frame isn't a robot until it has electronics and bumpers!

 In Stage 1E, you will practice the "detailing" phase of the workflow—turning a structural skeleton into a competition-ready machine.